cazzoo/ev-db/.augment/rules/code-quality.md

 Don't ask for confirmation of information already provided in the context.

 ## Preserve Existing Code
-Don't remove unrelated code or functionalities.
+- Don't remove unrelated code or functionalities.
 Pay attention to preserving existing structures.
+- Avoid spaghetti code

+## Backward compatibility
+Do not produce code that is backward compatible, there's no need of such

 ## Single Chunk Edits
 Provide all edits in a single chunk instead of multiple-step instructions or explanations for the same file.